-- Representative samples of ash material and coal from the stockpiles must be taken for leach tests to improve confidence in source characterisation presented in this report.
+- A regional hydrocensus is undertaken to identify and quantify private groundwater use in the vicinity of the project area.
+It is recommended that private boreholes are monitored (groundwater level and quality) on an annual basis. - Representative samples of ash material and coal from the stockpiles must be taken for leach tests to improve confidence in source characterisation presented in this report.
 It is recommended that kinetic leach tests are undertaken to obtain information on the rate that contaminants will be released from the material.
 This information will also provide a full scan of the potential contaminants. - Geochemical modelling is undertaken to determine the extent and to quantify chemical reaction in the aquifers.
 This information must be used to update existing solute transport modelling results. - It is recommended that flow is measured during the wet and dry season in the unnamed tributary as well as the Koringspruit to quantify the significance of increased salt load originating from the ash dams, return water dams and coal stockpiles. - The numerical model constructed for the project must be verified with monitoring information to improve confidence in the simulations.
-It is recommended that verification is undertaken once at least one hydrogeological season's information is available, including a wet and dry period. - Boreholes B2 and B3, which fall with the ash dam extension footprint, must be sealed to prevent the transfer of polluted water from the ash dam into the groundwater. - Two additional monitoring boreholes are required on the eastern side of the residential area in order to detect the contaminant plume before it reaches the residential areas of Komati Village.
+It is recommended that verification is undertaken once at least one hydrogeological season's information is available, including a wet and dry period. - Two additional monitoring boreholes are required on the eastern side of the residential area in order to detect the contaminant plume before it reaches the residents.